Jervis Inlet: Geography

 The most frequented and best known inlet in the area is Princess Louisa Inlet, with the Malibu Club and Young Life Camp at the Malibu Rapids, the entrance of the inlet, and Princess Louisa Marine Provincial Park, including Chatterbox Falls, at its head.

 At the mouth of Jervis Inlet a passenger and vehicle ferry operated by BC Ferries connects Earls Cove (on the upper end of the Sechelt Peninsula and lower Sunshine Coast) with Saltery Bay (on the bottom end of the Malaspina Peninsula and upper Sunshine Coast).

-The mouth of Sechelt Inlet connects with Jervis Inlet in the area of Earls Cove.
+The mouth of Sechelt Inlet connects with lekw’emin (Jervis Inlet) in the area of sḵelh (Earls Cove).

-Population is sparse on the shores of Jervis Inlet and there is no road access to the area.
+Population is sparse on the shores of lekw’emin and there is no road access to the area.
 Industry includes small operations in aquaculture, commercial fishing and logging, but a substantial number of independent power projects are expected to develop in coming years.

 Climate

 History

-The head of Jervis Inlet was once a seasonal settlement of one of the four groups that make up today's amalgamated Shishalh, who called it xénichen (often anglicized as Hunaechin).
+Prior to colonization, two of the four primary sub-groups of shíshálh People had principal settlements in lekw’emin.
+The head of lek’wemin was the primary village site of the x̱enichen people.
+The name x̱enichen roughly means “go to the end until you can’t go any further” referring to the northern extent of the shíshálh "swiya", or territory.
+The ts’unay people had their principal village site at ts’unay (Deserted Bay) located approximately 20km south of x̱enichen.

 George Vancouver named the inlet after the 1791–1795 expedition to search for the fabled Northwest Passage.
 In the Royal Navy tradition, Vancouver named this main waterway after his friend Rear Admiral Sir John Jervis (Earl of St. Vincent) for his victory over the Spanish fleet on February 14, 1797 at Cape St. Vincent in Portugal.
 He named St. Vincent's Bay (near the entrance of Jervis Inlet) after the location of the battle, St. Vincent Bay.

 The three specific reaches of the inlet and mountains were named in the 1860 survey by HMS Plumper, which charted the known area in honour of members of Queen Victoria's family.
 The waterways named during this survey mission were: Princess Louisa Inlet, Queens Reach, Princess Royal Reach, and Prince of Wales Reach.
 Also named were the main mountains of the area: